-Since its infancy, photography has proven to be not only an unparalleled means of - seemingly- objective documentation, but also a fertile field of aesthetic experimentation.
-Urban photography pioneers such as Alfred Steiglitz and his peers were key in the development of a technical and aesthetic photographic language that influenced their followers, the design community, and the general public.
-By defying mere representation, photographers such as Berenice Abbot -i.e. in her Changing NYseries-embraced the technical imperfections of the medium to produce images of striking aesthetic and cultural impact.
-The pioneers used architectural and ambient city lighting to change our perception of the modern urban cityscape, by producing highly subjective readings of the urban experience.
+Since its infancy, photography has proven to be not only an unparalleled means of -seemingly- objective documentation, but also a fertile field of aesthetic experimentation.
+Urban photography pioneers such as Alfred Stieglitz and his peers were key in the development of a technical and aesthetic photographic language that influenced their followers, the design community and the public.
+By defying mere representation, photographers such as Berenice Abbot -i.e. in her Changing NY series- embraced the technical limitations of the medium to produce images of striking aesthetic and cultural impact.
+The pioneers used architectural and ambient city lighting to change our perception of the modern cityscape and offer highly subjective readings of the urban experience.

-This course will give participants the opportunity to engage in a similar quest and will discuss photography as a medium to interpret aesthetic intent, express subjective understanding of urban space and reveal the circadian rhythms of the city; to this end, they will be exposed to works of seminal photographers such as Ernst Haas, William Klein, and Olivo Barbieri.
+This course will give participants the opportunity to engage in a similar quest and discuss photography as a medium to interpret aesthetic intent, express subjective understanding of urban space and reveal the circadian rhythms of the city; to this end, the students will be exposed to works of seminal photographers such as Ernst Haas, William Klein and Olivo Barbieri.
 Students will explore the expressive limits of the photographic medium through the production of a series of transitional sequences that cover a range of architectural binary themes: urban/natural, formal/material, reflection/transparency, dusk/artificial light etc.